-For example, plantar fasciitis is caused by foot strain that inflames and tightens the thick band of tissue that connects the heels of your feet to your toes.
+For example, plantar fasciitis is caused by foot strain that inflames and tightens the thick band of tissue that connects the heels of the feet to the toes.
 It can cause heel pain and sometimes arch soreness.
-Foot massagers stretch out the tight tendons and fascia on the bottom of your feet to guide these tissues to a relaxed posture, which provides relief.
+Foot massagers stretch out the tight tendons and fascia on the bottom of the user’s feet to guide these tissues to a relaxed posture, which provides relief.

 Shiatsu massage originates from Japan and is sometimes called finger-pressure massage.
 This technique applies pointed pressure to a locale and is believed to improve blood flow, increase energy, and relieve pain.
 Air pressure massage uses the compression of air to squeeze and manipulate muscles.
 Finally, heated massage applies heat to relax the muscles and can be used with all of the above methods.

-When choosing the best foot massager, it’s necessary to consider your preferences.
-Some foot massagers are an open design in which you place your foot on or partially inside of the massager.
-Others are fully encased either with massaging wraps or a solid base that closes over your feet.
-Both are great massage options with minor differences.
-Closed machines may provide a massage all over your feet versus an open machine that applies pressure only to the bottom of your feet.
+When choosing the best foot massager, it’s necessary for users to consider their preferences.
+Some foot massagers are an open design in which the user places their foot on or partially inside the massager.
+Others are fully encased either with massaging wraps or a solid base that closes over the feet.
+Both are great massage options with minor differences: Closed machines may provide a massage all over the feet versus an open machine that applies pressure only to the bottom of the feet.

 There are also foot massagers that massage more than just feet.
-If you also experience ankle or calf pain, there are options for you.
-Some localize the entire lower leg to massage and provide relief.
-However, others massage only one body part at a time, but you can position them to massage the feet, calves, or ankles.
+For users who also experience ankle or calf pain, there are options; some massagers localize the entire lower leg to massage and provide relief.
+However, others massage only one body part at a time, but the user can position them to massage the feet, calves, or ankles.

 Most foot massagers feature various heat and pressure levels and different massage styles to accommodate most people’s preferences.
-For manual products, the intensity of pressure is fully controlled by how hard you press down on the massager.
-For electronic foot massagers, typically, there are one or two levels of heat, three or more massage styles, and two or three pressure intensities you can control using buttons on the device.
+For manual products, the intensity of pressure is fully controlled by how hard the user presses down on the massager.
+For electronic foot massagers, there are typically one or two levels of heat, three or more massage styles, and two or three pressure intensities the user can control using buttons on the device.